Manda Scott: Rome

+Later

 Between the two major historical series, she wrote The Crystal Skull, a dual timeline novel entered around a mythic Mayan skull, with a historical thread set in the Tudor era and a contemporary thriller set in modern-day Cambridge.

-She began her dual time line novels with a fast-paced, 'swift and vigorous' thriller, Into the Fire, which explores the truth behind the myth of Jeanne d'Arc – and the impact those revelations could have on modern day (2014) France.
+She began her dual time line novels with a fast-paced, "swift and vigorous" thriller, Into the Fire, which explores the truth behind the myth of Jeanne d'Arc – and the impact those revelations could have on modern day France.

-A Treachery of Spies, winner of the 2019 McIlvanney Prize, is another dual time line, this explores the impacts of actions by the Maquis, the SOE, the Jedburghs, and in particular, the nascent CIA on the present.
+A Treachery of Spies, winner of the 2019 McIlvanney Prize, is another dual time line, this one explores the impacts of actions by the Maquis, the SOE, the Jedburghs, and in particular, the nascent CIA on the present.
 It was announced in May 2020 that veteran Harry Potter producer David Barron, and Enriched Media Group have secured all TV, film and ancillary rights to A Treachery of Spies and a TV adaptation was planned.

+Any Human Power is a fiction novel by Manda Scott.
+It has been described as a thrutopian (mytho-)political thriller.
+It was published by September Publishing.

 In 2010, she founded the Historical Writers' Association, of which she remained Chair until 2015.

 Other activities

-She has written regular columns for The Herald (formerly The Glasgow Herald), reviews and columns for The Independent, intermittent columns for The Guardian, The Daily Telegraph, The Times and Huffington Post, and has appeared occasionally on BBC Radio 4.
+She has written regular columns for The Herald, reviews and columns for The Independent, intermittent columns for The Guardian, The Daily Telegraph, The Times and HuffPost, and has appeared occasionally on BBC Radio 4.

+She also has a podcast called "Accidental Gods" which was originally going to have perhaps a dozen episodes but surpassed 200 episodes in 2023.
+It features a wide variety of guests and discusses issues related to the meta-crisis.
+A phrase to summarise what it is about is "... the podcast where we believe that another world is still possible, and that together, we can create a future we'd be proud to leave to the generations that come after us." this or something similar is said at the start of each podcast.
+It has music by Caro C at for the into and outro, it is produced by Alan Lowells of Airtight Studios and is done in collaboration with Faith Tilleray.
+The podcast has been running since 2020.